Handbook

 • Hosting Youth Events on Campus

 MSU has established specific policies and procedures regarding any MSU group conducting youth programs on campus.
-If you plan to host an event like this on campus, you must meet with the Club Sports Director in advance.
+If you plan to host an event like this on campus, you must meet with the Club Sports Director at least one month in advance.
 Here is the university policy:

 https://www.hr.msu.edu/policies-procedures/university-wide/youth_program_operation.html